Connecticut Department of Children and Families: Corrections for boys

 The Connecticut Juvenile Training School (CJTS) was the state's secure facility for delinquent boys.
-The CJTS is located in Middletown.
+The CJTS was located in Middletown.
 The $57 million juvenile correctional center opened in August 2001.
-The Walter G. Cady School of the Unified School District #2 (USD #2) served residents of the CJTS.
+The Walter G. Cady School part of Unified School District #2 (USD #2) served residents of the CJTS.
 CJTS closed in 2018.

 Long Lane School

-The state of Connecticut used to operate the Long Lane School in Middletown, a juvenile correctional facility for boys and girls of the ages 11–16.
+The State of Connecticut previously operated the Long Lane School in Middletown, a juvenile correctional facility for boys and girls aged 11–16.
 As of 2002 about 35 girls resided there.
 The facility had three cottages for boys and one for girls.

 In 2002 the Government of Connecticut announced that the Long Lane School, then the state's designated juvenile center for girls, was closing.
 Girls were moved to the Connecticut Children's Place in East Windsor.
-The closure occurred after the Attorney General of Connecticut, Richard Blumenthal, and a state child advocate, Jeanne Milstein, investigated a suicide attempt at Long Lane and then asked DCF to review its practices regarding the safety of delinquent girls.
+The closure occurred after the Attorney General of Connecticut, Richard Blumenthal, and state child advocate, Jeanne Milstein, investigated a suicide attempt at Long Lane and then asked DCF to review its practices regarding the safety of delinquent girls.
 Long Lane was scheduled to close on December 30, 2003.